DevoAbhi/Shopping-App/README.md

 # Shopping-App

-This is a shopping app to help users shop freely and interactively.
+### This is a shopping app made using NodeJs and MongoDb for database.

+#### Any contribution of any kind to this repository will be very useful as it made for a learning purpose.